Chuck Wilson (multimedia executive): Personal life

+Wilson grew up in Rockville, Maryland and graduated from Rockville High School in 1986 where he played for the Varsity Golf team under Coach Herb DuMars.

 Wilson graduated from the University of Virginia, earning a Bachelor of Arts from the School of Architecture in 1990.
 He continued his graduate studies at The University of Virginia and went on to earn a Juris Doctor from the University of Virginia School of Law and a Masters of Business Administration from the Darden Graduate School of Business Administration (JD/MBA) in 1994.
 As an undergraduate at the University of Virginia, Wilson was President of the university's NAACP chapter, and was selected to live in Thomas Jefferson's Academic Village also known as The Lawn which is among the highest student honors at the university.
 Wilson has been a member of the Kappa Alpha Psi fraternity since 1987.
 He also studied film at New York University's Tisch School of the Arts.

 In 2005, he married Jenise Campbell.
 He currently splits his time between Manhattan, New York City and Beverly Hills, California.
-He has two sons that attend The Collegiate School and IMG Golf Academy.
+He has two sons that have attended The Collegiate School and IMG Golf Academy and currently are both AJGA Fellows at ICL Academy.